observablehq/framework/docs/javascript/files.md

 For speed, you’ll want to minimize the data that is sent to the browser, by doing aggregations and selections at build time.
 For a chart that only displays a sum total of transactions per hour, for example, the page shouldn’t need to download the details of _every_ transaction.
 Shipping a static snapshot of the data, captured at build time, ensures that every reader sees the same data.

-This approach also helps you comply with security and privacy requirements, since the built site only includes the referenced file attachments, the contents that ships to your web server can easily be listed and audited.
+This approach also helps you comply with security and privacy requirements: since the built site only includes the referenced file attachments, the contents exported to your web server can easily be listed and audited.
 Any proprietary information, such as API keys for web services or database connection credentials —and more generally, any information not meant to be displayed— stay secure.

 ## Reading files